Planning Maps

 Note

-Selecting screenshot opens a dialog that displays the valid columns for the planning map.
+Selecting opens a dialog that displays the valid columns for the planning map.
 A planning map consists of multiple columns of data including latitude and longitude location information in the decimal degrees format, ex.
 42.8334, -106.35946.
 The required columns for Base Stations are latitude, longitude, type, radius and height.
 These values are used to create a Base Station viewshed on the map.
 The minimum required columns for end points are latitude and longitude only.
 Planning maps are saved in CSV file format.

 Note